FAForever/wiki-pages/Modding/Mod-test-loop.md

 ---
-title: Mod-test-loop
+title: Mod Test Loop
 description:
 published: true
-date: 2021-10-24T20:47:54.603Z
+date: 2021-12-30T02:15:36.013Z
-tags:
+tags: modding
 editor: markdown
 dateCreated: 2021-08-31T09:44:29.962Z
 ---

-## Introduction

-All of the ideas in this document and more and included in the [ModBootstrap mod](/Modding/ModBootstrap-mod) in the mod vault.
+>All of the ideas in this document and more and included in the [ModBootstrap mod](/Modding/ModBootstrap-mod) in the mod vault.
 Consider using it to get started.

 When modding it is very useful to create a mod test loop.
 This is a structure that will instantly invoke your code when you save changes to a file.
 That way you don't have to restart FA to test your changes.

 ## Overview
-- You need to launch the game with [/EnableDiskWatch](Command_Line_Switches "wikilink").
+- You need to launch the game with [`/EnableDiskWatch`](Command-Line-Switches "wikilink").
 - Create a file ui-invoke.lua that has your code.
 - Override gamemain.lua.CreateUi to, each beat, import your test file and call a function in it.
 - Bind a shortcut key to also import your file and call the function, so you can rerun whenever you want without having to save the file.